Policy 2301 - Policies and Procedures of the Instructional Policies Committee

 Individual Departments are authorized to make minor editorial changes in the catalog descriptions of their courses without formal submittal through the IPC by following the procedure below.
 A minor change is defined as slight changes in one of the following: course title, prerequisites, or course description.
 Changes in course credit or credit hours are never considered minor.

-Requests for minor changes are made to the Office for Academic Affairs in the form of a memorandum which should set forth clearly the changes in the description of the courses by listing the current description and the proposed description.
-Approval of these minor changes requires only the signature of the Vice President for Academic Affairs.
+Requests for minor changes are made to the Office of the Provost in the form of a memorandum which should set forth clearly the changes in the description of the courses by listing the current description and the proposed description.
+Approval of these minor changes requires only the signature of the Provost.
 If the changes are not considered minor, they will be returned to the appropriate Unit Head for submission to IPC.

 V. MAJOR CHANGE OR DROPPING OF AN EXISTING COURSE

 Changes in course numbers, credit hours, number of hours of lecture and laboratory per week, and substantial changes in course content or prerequisites are considered to be major changes.